majestic moutnains banner

 How Do Archaeology and Anthropology Differ?

-That is not a simple question to answer and it depends on which area of the world you presently live.
-Here in North America, archaeology is a subdivision of anthropology.
-In Europe, it is the other way around.
-The main reason being is that Europe has a far longer historic period.
-In the Americas, the prehistoric period is considered to have technically finished in the 15th-16th centuries with the arrival of European colonists.
+That's not a simple question to answer, and it depends on where you live.
+In North America, archaeology is a subdivision of anthropology.
+In Europe, it works the other way around - and the main reason is that Europe has a far longer historic period.
+In the Americas, the prehistoric period is considered to have ended in the 15th and 16th centuries with the arrival of European colonists.

-The two are remarkably similar in their tools and methods and complement each other in many ways (2 p217).
-Academics and practitioners from both disciplines would agree that both have made wonderful contributions to the other and will continue to do so.
-But they do differ in several key areas.
+The two disciplines are remarkably similar in their tools and methods and complement each other in many ways.
+Academics from both would agree they've made wonderful contributions to each other and will continue to do so.
+But they do differ in key areas.

-Anthropology is the study of people of the past, their culture and practices, the locations of habitation, how they survived or thrived in the landscape, what they ate, what they believed (where possible) and their practices.
-With this, anthropologists attempt to build a narrative of human culture in the past.
+Anthropology is the study of people of the past: their culture and practices, habitation locations, how they survived in the landscape, what they ate, and what they believed.
+Anthropologists use this to build a narrative of human culture.
+If you're drawn to this side of things, an anthropology degree may be worth exploring.

-Archaeology is the study of the material remains of the human past - artifacts (tools, jewelry) (1), technology, buildings and structures (graves and grave markers including the grave goods), how humanity altered a landscape or other natural feature.
-Archaeology studies the people in the past as indicators of the things that anthropologists study and more.
+Archaeology is the study of the material remains of the human past - artifacts like tools and jewelry, technology, buildings and structures, grave goods, and how humanity altered natural features and landscapes.
+Archaeologists study the physical things people left behind as indicators of the culture and practices that anthropologists study.

-The similarities go beyond the material though.
-Some archaeologists study modern technologically primitive peoples to understand the beliefs and practices of the past by studying their materials and technology (3).
-More details are below.
+The similarities go beyond materials, though.
+Some archaeologists study modern culturally continuous groups to understand beliefs and practices of the past by studying their materials and technology.
+More details on this approach are in the subdisciplines section below.

 How Did Archaeology Start?